If you are looking for a beginner calisthenics workout, then you are in the right place.

 1. Proper warm-up

-Again, properly warming up is crucial.
+Again, warming up properly is crucial for longevity in training.

 If you are one of the people who does that, do yourself a favor and stop it.

 Aside from highly increasing your chances of getting injured, you are also setting yourself up to perform poorly.

 People who haven’t warmed up properly perform poorer than those who do.

 Even if you have enough strength to progress with your training, doing too much, too soon can lead to injury.

 Soft tissue (tendons, ligaments, etc.) take more time to adapt to training, as well as more time to recover.